Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 - Thus far this year South Florida has two wins against the spread.

-- This season, the Bulls have two against the spread wins in four games as an underdog of 8.5 points or more.

-- South Florida's games this season have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- South Florida's games this season have gone over the total in three out of five opportunities (60%).

 - The Bulls have seven giveaways this season, while the Golden Hurricane have nine takeaways .